rubocop/ruby-style-guide/README.md

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).

+The [rubocop](https://github.com/bbatsov/rubocop) project aims to provide an automated way to check whether a Ruby code base complies with the style guide.
+Currently it's far from being production ready and it's missing lots of features.
+Everyone is naturally invited to help improve it!

 Translations of the guide are available in the following languages:

 * [Chinese Simplified](https://github.com/JuanitoFatas/ruby-style-guide/blob/master/README-zhCN.md)